hoehrmann/demo-parselov/README.md

 it does so rather expensively like building temporary graph objects.
 As a first step, let's say we've pre-computed the initial `@todo` and the vertex successors the code above derives from the `$null` and `$char` graphs.
-In the abstract, we would then have for each edge:
+In the abstract, we would then have for each set of
+edges:

 ```perl
 my @todo = ...;